-lips of Reason.

-The plotting knaves who stand confessed Rousing a permanent war of races, Can show no badges on the breast-No corps hath known their faces It will be remembered that last year, Brothers are they of "Gideon's band," when this subject was mooted in Con-Who followed you down to the conquered land gress, the people of the District held an And whose purses did wondrously expand.
-While you fought the rebels hand to hand, election at which they rejected the prop-Reasserting our glorious Union!
+Brothers are they of "Gideon's band," when this subject was mooted in Con-Who followed you down to the conquered land, gress, the people of the District held an And whose purses did wondrously expand, While you fought the rebels hand to hand, election at which they rejected the prop-Reasserting our glorious Union ! osition by an almost unanimous vote.
+They were captains in the "Home Brigade," This alone should have been sufficient When our country needed each man's sinew to deter Congress from passing this In the war they drove a prosperous trade, And wish it now to continu bill.
+Upon the very doctrine of Abra-Our foes," forsooth, "they will not trust; ham Lincoln that our system of Gov-A volcano, indeed, is beneath the crust; ernment is based upon the will of the The sword once drawn must never rust,

+Rousing a permanent war of races,

+Can show no badges on the breast-

+No corps hath known their faces

+And the South forever lie in the dust-They will hear no talk of Union ! frained from enacting the measure.
+Of fresh revolts they plant the germs, New wars are in their tyranny tendered; But the Boys in Blue will keep the terms in spite of their protest, and they are On which the South surrendered !
+We trust the men with whom we fought, We know them gallant in act and thought-The dream they cherished has come to nought which is so fastidious a stickler for the And to loyalty now by rough means brought, We welcome them back to the Union !

 THE MONGREL SKULKERS.

-osition by an almost unanimous vote.
-They were captains in the "Home Brigade," This alone should have been sufficient When our country needed each man's sinew to deter Congress from passing this In the war they drove a prosperous trade,

-And wish it now to continue Our foes," forsooth, "they will not trust; A volcano, indeed, is beneath the crust; The sword once drawn must never rust, And the South forever lie in the dust-They will hear no talk of Union !

-Of fresh revolts they plant the germs, New wars are in their tyranny tendered; But the Boys in Blue will keep the terms On which the South surrendered !
-We trust the men with whom we fought, We know them gallant in act and thought-The dream they cherished has come to nough And to loyalty now by rough means brought, We welcome them back to the Union those voters are reduced to political slavery.
-Congress is authorized by the WASHINGTON, Dec.
-15, 1866.
-MR. EDITOR:-The insane asylum Constitution to legislate for the District of Columbia; but it has no better right raging and roaring like a true bedlam, to set at defiance the will of the voters tearing the Constitution to tatters and trampling it under its feet.
-Could the people but look in upon the doings of any State has to override the wishes of their M. C's (Mad-Caps) for a single be great to go on a lark, or a robin exday, they would agree with me in pronouncing Congress a collection of insen in Pennsylvania, and that the peosane revolutionists, or a pack of knavish ple, by a large majority, would instruct politicians, plotting for their own suthat Convention that it should not premacy, at the risk of the destruction of republican government.
-Such a set strike the word white from the Constiof political desperadoes as compose this tution, and in spite of this instruction, Congress havn't got together since the that body would thus alter that instrudays of the Long Parliament, and if ment, would not the Convention be they undertake to imitate that historical legislature, as they talk of doing, guilty of the grossest tyranny?
-Well, by making themselves perpetual, the the case of Congress and the District of love of Liberty will have died out in Columbia, is precisely parallel.
-If it the hearts of the American people, if be tyranny for the law-makers of Pennnot another Cromwell be found to sylvania to defy the will of the majorcheck their usurpation. ity of the people of the State, so is it